Object Art

 Buy Object Art at ars mundi

 Here, at ars mundi, you can buy object art, in which everyday objects of daily use are transformed into works of art.
 Even today, many contemporary artists present their original object art ideas.
 For example, Thomas Judisch and his coffee mugs and sausage cardboards that are cast in bronze, or the German conceptual artist Ottmar Hörl, who turns a stylised rose into an art object.
 Paul Wunderlich combines a woman's shoe with a man's shoe in one of his objects, and Albert Hien shows short words or phrases with neon tubes in the style of illuminated advertising.
-Jan M. Petersen also plays with language when he engraves words in shiny gold bronze plaques, and Klaus Dupont combines animals or skulls with precious stones and antique designs for his objects.
+Jan M. Petersen also plays with language by engraving words in shiny gold bronze plaques, and Klaus Dupont combines animals or skulls with precious stones and antique designs for his objects.